application-dev-tsb/notes-language/ObjectiveC/Categories.md

 # Categories
-* adds method to existing classes
+* adds method to existing classes which you dont have the source code for
 ```objectivec
 //file:Robot+Humanity.h
 #import "Robot.h"